PAIDiPaidThis.com

 Is a per square metre price reliable?

 Treat it as a rough guide, not a fixed quote.
 It usually covers the shell only and leaves out the kitchen, glazing, groundworks and finishes that make up a big chunk of the final bill.
-Use the real prices below to sanity-check whatever rate a builder gives you.
+Use the real prices on this page to sanity-check whatever rate a builder gives you, and always ask what is and is not included in that figure.

 Do I need planning permission for a rear extension?

 Single-storey rear extensions often fall under permitted development as long as they stay within the depth and height limits.
-You will still need building regulations sign-off for the structure, insulation and drainage, which is a separate approval from planning.
+You will still need building regulations sign-off for the structure, insulation and drainage, which is a separate approval from planning and is not optional even when planning permission itself is not required.

 Does the quote include VAT?

 Most building work carries 20% VAT, so always check whether it is included before comparing prices.
-A quote without VAT will look cheaper on paper but cost the same once it is added.
+A quote without VAT will look cheaper on paper but cost the same once it is added, and comparing a VAT-inclusive quote against a VAT-exclusive one is a common way homeowners end up misjudging who is actually cheaper.